Fely Franquelli: Early life and career

 Franquelli, who was of Filipino, Spanish and Italian descent, was born in Manila.
-She attended school in the Philippines and Hong Kong before immigrating to the United States where she attended the University of Southern California.
-The widow of a former Army surgeon, Fely was, upon her death at age 85, buried at Arlington National Cemetery beside her husband.
+She attended school in the Philippines and Hong Kong before immigrating to the United States, where she attended the University of Southern California.
+The widow of a former Army surgeon, Fely was buried at Arlington National Cemetery beside her husband after he death aged 85.

 According to Salvador P. Lopez, she was a dancer who exuded the poise of a polished professional with the smoothness, the grace and the skill that come with confidence in oneself and with certitude of knowledge.
-She had a brief film career and her most known role was in Back to Bataan as Dalisay Delgado, the former fiancée of Captain Andrés Bonifácio, who is apparently collaborating with the Japanese, broadcasting propaganda over the radio.
-(In actuality, Delgado was also using the propaganda broadcasts as a means to relay sensitive information to the Filipino resistance without incurring Japanese suspicions).
+She had a brief film career and her most known role was in Back to Bataan as Dalisay Delgado, the former fiancée of Captain Andrés Bonifacio.
+Delgado appeared to be a collaborator with her radio broadcasts of Japanese propaganda, which she secretly used to relay sensitive information to the Filipino resistance movement.